kaylan21k/South-African-Bank-Coin-Recognition-Project/README.md

 ## Running the Application

-1. Ensure you are in the South-African-Bank-Coin-Recognition-Project Folder
+1. Ensure code editor is in the South-African-Bank-Coin-Recognition-Project folder that contains all project files
 2. Ensure you've unzipped the `models_final.zip` file (Make sure the extracted models_final/ folder contains the model files directly, not another nested models_final/ directory inside it)
 3. Run the application:
    ```